logical/esp32-arduino/README.md

 fsk_mod_demod : uses i2s microphone and speaker.inmp441 microphone.MAX98357A audio amplifier

-wired_fsk_mod_demod : uses wired connection. uses i2s receiver and tone to transmit using a square wave.
-300bps, ascii.
+fsk_mod_demod_experimental : uses wired connection. uses i2s receiver and tone to transmit using a square wave.
+1200bps, but has very bad reception.